pedrokehl/caminho/README.md

 *After the steps are all defined execute your Caminho flow by calling `.run()`.*

-`run` receives an optional Initial Bag, and optional aggregator.
-It Returns a Promise which is fulfilled when the Generator has finished providing values and all the items have been processed by all the defined steps in the Caminho instance.
-The function accepts two parameters:
+`run`: Returns a Promise which is fulfilled when the Generator has finished providing values and all the items have been processed by all the defined steps in the Caminho flow.
+The function takes two parameters:

-`initialValueBag: ValueBag`: An initial valueBag, which is passed through all steps.
+- `initialValueBag: ValueBag`: An initial valueBag, which is passed through all steps.
-`pickLastValues: string[]`: List of properties you want to be returned by run execution, only last values are executed, useful mainly for data that got aggregated with reduce.
+- `pickLastValues: string[]`: List of properties you want to be returned by run execution, only last values are executed, useful mainly for data that got aggregated with reduce.

 Simple flow: